MolSSI-BSE/basis_set_exchange/README.md

 ## License

-This project is released under the BSE 3-Clause license.
+This project is released under the BSD 3-Clause license.
 See LICENSE for details.